Genivia/RE-flex/doc/index.md

 character widths.

-The `matcher().more()` method is used to create longer matches by stringing together consecutive matches in the input.
-When this method is invoked, the next match has the current matched text prepended to it.
+The `matcher().more()` method is used to create longer matches by stringing together consecutive matches in the input after scanning the input with the `scan()` method.
+When this method is invoked, the next match with `scan()` has its matched text prepended to it.
 The `matcher().more()` operation is often used in lexers and was introduced in Lex.

 The `matcher().less(n)` method reduces the size of the matched text to `n` bytes.
 This method has no effect if `n` is larger than `size()`.
 The value of